hananelmeron2/wifi_cracker/README.md

 wifi password cracker !

-# brief
+# short brief

 python 3.6 script to crack wifi password  and see the traffic && 4 way hand shake process in wireshark.

 # installation